irfan-sec/irfan-sec/README.md

 - **Cyber-Writeups:** A collection of my detailed write-ups from platforms like Hack The Box and TryHackMe.
 You can view it [here](https://github.com/irfan-sec/Cyber-Writesups).

- > Checkout here is our Career Pathway
+---

+ > Sites For Cyber Security
  - [Waytobecomehacker](https://irfan-sec.github.io/Waytobecomehacker)

 ---